 I am a computer science PhD student at the University of California, Berkeley.

-I am grateful to be supported by a National Physical Science Consortium fellowship (from 2015 to 2021), funded through the National Security Agency.
+I am generously supported by a National Physical Science Consortium fellowship (from 2015 to 2021), funded through the National Security Agency.

 You can reach me at email@example.com.

-I also frequently blog about technical and non-technical topics, and write code and notes on GitHub.
+I frequently blog about technical (and non-technical) topics, and push code on GitHub.

 News and Updates